-The Who.
+Who.
 What.
-Why.
-ROCO stands for something more than it could ever be, ipso facto.
-It is but the manifesto of an idea; a perpetual pursuit of sorts, taking it’s form within the eternity of a single moment which is, irrevocably, the canvas of life itself.
+Why. romen cole....or roco, stands for something more than it could ever be, ipso facto.
+He, it, I - is but the manifesto of an idea; a perpetual pursuit of sorts, taking it a provocative form within the eternity of a single moment which is, irrevocably, the canvas of life itself.

 I'd like to assert that am not here to collect friends, or to hover over how many comments I've left or received.
-If I've left a thought or two in your book or sent you an FR, I am doing so because I genuinely appreciate your work.
+If I've left a thought or two in your book, I am doing so because I genuinely appreciate your work.
 If I've sent you an FR, it is because I probably felt that it would have been an injustice by not doing so.
 I have been known to be mildly loquacious at times, but I never waste a word or gesture.
 Everything has its place and purpose.

 Shoot with me.
 You will see.

 ::::::::::::::::::::::PSA: PORTFOLIO UNDER REVISION::::::::::::::::::::::

 Due to the sudden onslaught of shoots over the last----several weeks, I am so far behind on edits that much of my book thus far is technically out of date.
 But please, feel free to look and leave feedback to your hearts content, because there is definitely more where that came from.
 That is, assuming I don't cast myself from my 1st floor window before I'm done. #skinSMoothingKillsKittens

 If you'd like to schedule a block for a test shoot, feel free to contact me for rates.

 All Major Credit Cards (AMEX, VISA, MASTERCARD, Best Buy gift cards) are accepted via means of PayPal or Square; which is great because I can provide you with a receipt of the transaction for your records.

 [NOTE:] I am just kidding about the Best Buy gift cards.